Indoor Air Quality Products and Services in Metro Dallas TX. And All Surrounding Areas

 The Various Forms of Indoor Air Quality

 Your home is likely littered with unseen, microscopic pollutants.
-Making up this group include dust mites, mold, bacteria, viruses, and gaseous pollutants like adhesives, paints, varnishes, and cleaning products.
+Making up this group include dust mites, spores, bacteria, viruses, and gaseous pollutants like adhesives, paints, varnishes, and cleaning products.

 Depending on what you’re looking to address in your home, consider the following systems:

-- Other Air Cleaners: Coming in a variety of forms, they attack gases and particles as well, but also fight against biologicals such as bacteria and mold spores.
+Coming in a variety of forms, they attack gases and particles as well, but also fight against biologicals such as bacteria and spores.

-- Air Humidifiers: These work to control the level of humidity in your home, usually keeping it at a healthy 30%.
-Excessive humidity in your home contributes to mold and other hazards.
+These work to control the level of humidity in your home, usually keeping it at a healthy 30%.
+Excessive humidity in your home contributes to spores and other hazards.